VeeeneX/kubernetes-operators-in-python/README.md

     subPath: numbers
 ```

-Also don't forget to add this due to kind and kubernetes fun:
+Also don't forget to add this due to `kind` and Kubernetes fun:

 ```yaml
 imagePullPolicy: IfNotPresent
 ```

-And configure ports of your application
+And configure ports of your application, so we can portforward to it.

 ```yaml
 ports: